Agriculture

 An Introduction to Harvest Festivals in India

-Harvest festivals in India hold the utmost significance in terms of social, cultural and religious aspects.
-The major significance of these festivals is given below:
+Harvest festivals in India hold the utmost significance in terms of social, cultural and traditional aspects.
+Here are some of the major reasons why these festivals are celebrated -

 • It is the celebration of the end of the growing season across all states, which lets people come close to each other and forms a great bond between communities.

-• It is also celebrated due to some ancient spiritual and religious rituals.
-Thus, it holds great importance in the farmer’s lives.
+• These festivals are celebrated due to some traditional and cultural beliefs.
+Thus, it holds great importance in the lives of Indian farmers.

 Lohri